node-m2m/edge-rpi-gpio-access/README.md

 .then(console.log)
 .then(() => {

-  // Create edge client 1 to access rpi server 1 let ec1 = new edge.client({port:8125, ip:'192.168.0.120', secure:false})
+  // Create an edge client 1 to access the rpi server 1 let ec1 = new edge.client({port:8125, ip:'192.168.0.120', secure:false})

-  // Create edge client 2 to access rpi server 2 let ec2 = new edge.client({port:8125, ip:'192.168.0.121', secure:false})
+  // Create an edge client 2 to access the rpi server 2 let ec2 = new edge.client({port:8125, ip:'192.168.0.121', secure:false})

   // monitor gpio pin 11 for 'ON' or true state